Oil slides below $41 as U.S. inventory rise revives glut worries

-NEW YORK (Reuters) - Oil fell more than 2% to below $41 a barrel on Wednesday after U.S. data showed crude inventories rose to a record high, reviving worries of a persistent glut due to weak demand during the lingering coronavirus crisis.
+NEW YORK (Reuters) - Oil slid below $41 a barrel on Wednesday after U.S. data showed crude inventories rose to a record high, reviving worries of a persistent glut due to weak demand during the lingering coronavirus crisis.

-Crude stocks rose by 5.7 million barrels in the week to June 5 to 538.1 million barrels, according to a report from the U.S. Energy Information Administration .
+Crude stocks rose by 5.7 million barrels in the week to June 5 to 538.1 million barrels, according to a U.S. Energy Information Administration report.
 [EIA/S]

 The build exceeded analysts’ expectations but was smaller than the build of 8.4 million barrels reported on Tuesday by the American Petroleum Institute, an industry group.
 [API/S]